saumyap24/aws-solutions-architect-associate-notes/CloudFront/cloudfront.md

 - Content Distribution Network (CDN) creates cached copies of your website at various Edge locations around the world
 - Content Delivery Network (CDN)
-    - A CDN is a distributed network of servers which delivers web pages and conetent to users based on their geographical location, the origin of the webpage and a content delivery server
+    - A CDN is a distributed network of servers which delivers web pages and content to users based on their geographical location, the origin of the webpage and a content delivery server
         - Can be used to deliver an entire website including static, dynamic and streaming
         - Requests for content are served from the nearest Edge Location for the best possible performance